junnplus/lsp-setup.nvim/README.md

 LSP servers returns a table will automatically setup server process using lspconfig.
 You can also pass a nil function to setup the server manually, see [Integrations/rust-tools.nvim](#rust-toolsnvim).

 ### Inlay hints

-Inlay hints are only available in Neovim >= 0.10 or nightly.

 ```lua
 require('lsp-setup').setup({